-The Spring Session of the GADRI Lecture Series was held at the Disaster Prevention Research Institute (DPRI), Kyoto University, Uji Campus, Kyoto, Japan on 25th February 2020.
+The Spring Session of the GADRI Lecture Series were held at the Disaster Prevention Research Institute (DPRI), Kyoto University, Uji Campus, Kyoto, Japan on 25th February 2020.
 The following prominent professors delivered the lectures to DPRI students and faculty members.
 Prof. Andrew Collins and Prof. Gretchen Kalonji are members of the GADRI Board of Directors while Prof. John Clammer is a member of GADRI.

-Prof. Andrew
+Prof. Andrew Collins,

-Collins, Leader,
+Leader,

 Disaster and

 Development

 Network,

 Northumbria

 University

+Newcastle,

-Newcastle, United
+United

 Kingdom

-Andrew Collins is Professor in Disaster and Development, Department of Geography.
-Beyond research. local teaching and management responsibilities, he disaster. represents development and health related initiatives internationally.
-Beyond his regular research, teaching and management responsibilities, he represents disaster, development and health related initiatives internationally.
+research, teaching and management responsibilities, he represents disaster, development and health related initiatives internationally.
 He gained his PhD from King's College London in Human Geography.